 Health care is a cost that needs to be planned ahead of time.
 One of the best ways to save is to get health care sharing or insurance coverage where the cost of other’s health care is shared.

 Health Savings Accounts (HSA) basically an emergency fund for medical expenses, is also a good option, paired with healthy choices in food and lifestyle.

 I could have cut health insurance to $0 but I thought…raising a kid frugally, not destitute and without medical attention.
+Technically you can get away with a figure much lower than $900 a year.
 My family went without health insurance for the majority of my life.
 Thankfully I was a healthy and robust child.
 No leg sprains, no appendicitis, didn’t participate in sports etc.

 I almost put $0.
 I’ve seen kids live on rocks and basic TV as entertainment so it’ll be OK.
 Spongebob isn’t everything.

-I would give an extra $1k in the estimates for a used laptop.
-Any school expenses like field trips are split between child care and misc, not in toys & fun.
+I would give an extra few hundred in the estimates for a used laptop or something but any school-related expenses like field trips and laptops are split between childcare and misc, not in “toys & fun.”

 My parents found all of our furniture on the street.
 They never purchased anything furniture related, not even a stool, because they would wait on their luck or go without.
 If they needed anything, they ask the neighbors or just look around on the street after dark.
 They found some pretty great stuff too.
 Mattresses are super expensive for what it is: a block of foam and springs.